 Details of the Louisiana Oil Lease

-Sun and Pinnacle have executed formal lease documents with the State of Louisiana and have been awarded a Petroleum Lease of 1,000 acres (4km) in the Breton Sound Area of Louisiana.
-Consistent with an MOU between the parties previously executed, the Lease interests are on a 50/50 working interest basis.
-Sun paid 100% of the initial leasing cost of approximately A$300,000.
+Sun and Pinnacle have executed formal lease documents with the State of Louisiana and have been awarded two Petroleum Leases, covering a totoal of 1,154 acres in the Breton Sound Area of Louisiana.
+Consistent with an MOU between the parties previously executed, the Leases interests are on a 50/50 working interest basis.
+Sun paid 100% of the initial leasing costs of approximately A$350,000 in total.

 Bowsprit is assessed to contain an undeveloped conventional Miocene aged oil sand at a depth of approximately 7,400ft (2,255m) that is located above a deeper 9,500ft gas field that was developed in 1960s by Shell and produced through to 1990s.
 Consequently, the Bowsprit field contains 14 vertical well penetrations and has demonstrated producible oil.
 The 20 to 50ft thick oil sand was flowed successfully from two wells and produced approximately 75,000 bbls of oil, but was not of commercial significance at the time (~40 bopd).
 The deeper gas field was abandoned and the area relinquished by the former owner in the 1990s prior to the advent of horizontal drilling.

-The co-venturers have determined that the Bowsprit structure can be developed with up to four horizontal wells and could potentially be produced through a simple unmanned production platform.
+Sun has determined that the Bowsprit structure can be developed with up to five horizontal wells and could potentially be produced through a simple unmanned production platform.
 Saratoga Resources drilled and produced a 750ft horizontal well in an analogous quality, albeit thinner sand, 12km south of Bowspirt.
-In the last 3 years the well has produced over 460,000 bbls of oil and is still producing at over 300 bopd.
 Sun anticipates drilling wells with longer horizontal sections in a thicker column of oil in Bowsprit.